Gregg Diamond: Career

-Diamond was a member of the backing band for Jobriath, the Creatures.
-He played drums and percussion.

-Diamond wrote the song "Hot Butterfly", which was released in 1978 under one of his group's names, Bionic Boogie, with Luther Vandross providing lead vocals.
+Diamond played drums and percussion for the Creatures, the backing band for Jobriath.
+He wrote "Hot Butterfly", released in 1978 under one of his group's names, Bionic Boogie.
+Luther Vandross provided lead vocals.
 The song was later covered by David Lasley, the Sweet Inspirations, and Chaka Khan.

-His other popular songs included "Risky Changes" (released by Bionic Boogie in 1977), "Dance Little Dreamer" (released by Bionic Boogie in 1977), "Cream (Always Rises to the Top)" (released by Bionic Boogie in 1978), "Starcruisin'" (1978), "Fancy Dancer" (1978), and "Tiger, Tiger (Feel Good For a While)" (1979).
+His other popular songs included "Risky Changes" and "Dance Little Dreamer" (both released by Bionic Boogie in 1977), "Cream (Always Rises to the Top)" (released by Bionic Boogie in 1978), "Starcruisin'" (1978), "Fancy Dancer" (1978), and "Tiger, Tiger (Feel Good For a While)" (1979).
 "Dance Little Dreamer" reached #1 on the Billboard Hot Dance Club Play chart in 1978.
-The song "Cream (Always Rises to the Top)" reached #61 in the UK Singles Chart in January 1979.
+"Cream (Always Rises to the Top)" reached #61 in the UK Singles Chart in January 1979.

-Diamond's association with Vandross came from the success of David Bowie's Young Americans album, which included contributions by both Vandross and Diamond's brother Godfrey (his sound engineer).
-He also wrote and produced an album for TK Records recording artist George McCrae, scoring a club hit with "Love in Motion".
+Diamond's association with Vandross came from the success of David Bowie's Young Americans album, which included contributions by Vandross and Diamond's brother Godfrey (his sound engineer).
+Diamond wrote and produced an album for TK Records recording artist George McCrae, scoring a club hit with "Love in Motion".

 His biggest commercial success was as writer and producer of the single "More, More, More" recorded by the Andrea True Connection in 1975.
-Diamond received a posthumous songwriting credit for Len's 1999 hit "Steal My Sunshine", for it included a sample of "More, More, More".
+Diamond received a posthumous songwriting credit for Len's 1999 hit "Steal My Sunshine", which sampled "More, More, More".

-Diamond died of gastrointestinal bleeding on March 14, 1999, at the age of 49.
+Diamond died of internal bleeding on March 14, 1999, at age 49.